-Summer is an especially busy time in LA – Two popular events are the Los Angeles Food and Wine Festival, and the LA Times’ The Taste.
-I have attended both of these events for several years – they are equally fantastic.
-Read my review of LA Food and Wine Festival, and my review of LA Times’ The Taste on our sister site LAArtParty.com (under the Dining/Travel Page – go to the Event Reviews drop-down).
+Two popular events (which have not come back since pandemic in 2020) are the Los Angeles Food and Wine Festival, and the LA Times’ The Taste.
+I have attended both of these events for several years – they were equally fantastic.
+Read my review of LA Food and Wine Festival, and my review of LA Times’ The Taste in the Stories Section of this website; Dining/Drinking Page; under the Festivals drop-down.

 These are large events.
 If you love wine, I would suggest the first one.
 However, both offer delicious cuisine.
 The TASTE tends to provide more hard liquor than wine…be aware, no real wine glasses are to be found at this event…plastic cups only.
 ETG tip: I bring my own wineglass (complete with a lasso holder), and I’m happy as a clam.